balder-dev/balder/doc/source/basics/fixtures.rst

 There is one single case, you should be aware with.
 If you want to reference a session-fixture with the **definition-scope** SETUP from a session-fixture with the **definition-level** SCENARIO.
-For this case it is not clear which setup balder should use, because no setup is active yet (we are still on SESSION level).
+For this case it is not clear which setup Balder should use, because no setup is active yet (we are still on SESSION level).

 This should be avoided and not use.
 Balder will throw an exception :class:`UnclearSetupScopedFixtureReference` here!